A Structured Approach to Safety Case Construction for AI Systems: Reusable AI Safety-Case Templates

 \begin{itemize} \item \textbf{Absolute safety claim:} A high-level claim that the system is acceptably safe for a specified purpose.
 This acts as a placeholder for more specific subclaims.\\ Example: \textit{“AI System X is acceptably safe for document summarisation within approved enterprise environments.”} \item \textbf{Marginal safety claim:} Used when absolute safety cannot be quantified but relative safety can be inferred.\\ Example: \textit{“AI System X is at least as safe as the previous deployed version Y (or a comparator Z) on relevant misuse benchmarks and consistency metrics”} \end{itemize}

 \textbf{Constrained-based}

-Constrained claims express that safety is conditional on defined operational limits such as data regime, modality, or environmental boundary.
+Constrained claims state that safety is conditional on defined operational limits, such as data regimes, modalities, or environmental boundaries.
 They ensure that safety justification remains valid only within those bounds.

 \begin{itemize} \item \textbf{Constrained claim:} Expresses that safety is bounded by particular operational conditions, data regimes, or user contexts.
-Context and constraint are treated jointly, as they are inseparable in AI (e.g., domain, modality, data source, tool-access limits).\\ Example: \textit{“AI System X is safe when interacting with text-only inputs drawn from internal data sources and used by authorised employees.”}
+Context and constraints are treated jointly, as they are inseparable in AI (e.g., domain, modality, data source, tool access limits).\\ Example: \textit{“AI System X is safe when interacting with text-only inputs drawn from internal data sources and used by authorised employees.”}

 \item \textbf{Envelope-constrained claim:} AI safety is maintained only while the system operates within a validated performance or failure envelope, with mechanisms to detect and respond to out-of-envelope behaviour.
 Such claims emphasise runtime assurance, where the system transitions to a safe or degraded state when its operational limits are exceeded. \\ Example: \textit{“System X is safe so long as it operates within a validated failure envelope, and transitions to a safe state when out-of-envelope behaviour is detected (e.g., by halting, degrading, or handing off to a human).”} \end{itemize}